-Table X. Positive recall is the number of gene pairs in the target species correctly predicted to be positively correlated divided by the number of gene pairs that are positively correlated.
-Positive precision is the number of gene pairs correctly predicted to be positively correlated divided by the total number predicted to be positively correlated; similar for negative correlation.
-The coefficient of the percent identity score is 0.03, for the magnitude of the correlation is 1.2, and for the raw p-value (which is normally very small) of correlation is -0.14.

 Table X: Positive recall is the number of gene pairs in the target species correctly predicted to be positively correlated divided by the number of gene pairs that are positively correlated.
 Positive precision is the number of gene pairs correctly predicted to be positively correlated divided by the total number predicted to be positively correlated; similar for negative correlation.
 The coefficient of the percent identity score is 0.03, for the magnitude of the correlation is 1.2, and for the raw p-value (which is normally very small) of correlation is -0.14.
 The Interolog approach assumes that an edge in Soy that is orthologous to a positively (respectively, negatively) correlated edge in Arabidopsis will be positively (respectively, negatively) correlated.